 • Step into a zoo in the woods at Claws ‘N’ Paws Wild Animal Park in the Pocono Mountains town of Lake Ariel to see more than 120 species of wild animals; feed giraffes and parrots; and hug friendly deer, lambs, and goats.

 • Stroll through the Southern Swamps or Big Sky Country at ZooAmerica North American Wildlife Park in Hershey , where more than 200 animals represent more than 60 species and five regions of the continent.

 • Prowl Penn’s Cave & Wildlife Park in Centre Hall on a 90-minute open-air bus tour seeking out mountain lions, timberwolves, bighorn sheep, and other North American animals.

 • Find fascinating facts about the mysterious and scaly members of the animal kingdom at Clyde Peeling’s Reptiland in Allenwood.

-• Discover new wildlife species, like the precocious kinkajou and fennec fox, at the Wildlife Academy at Nemacolin Woodlands Resort ; take Louie’s African Train Ride to visit bison, tigers, lions, red sheep and zebras.
+• Discover more than 100 wildlife species, including a kinkajou, fennec fox, and two-toed sloth at Nemacolin Woodlands Resort ’s Wild Kingdom ; take Louie’s African Train Ride to visit bison, tigers, lions, red sheep, and zebras.